Dmitry-VF/react-social-network/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Social network based on react
+# Social network based on react

 Based on [samuraijs](https://social-network.samuraijs.com/docs) API

-## Avalible features:
+# Avalible features:

 ## Profile page:
-*Status update
+* Status update
-*Profile info update
+* Profile info update
-*Userpic update
+* Userpic update
 Post only working with local store.
 Api does not have this function yet.

-##Login page
+## Login page:
-*Captcha: if you enter incorrect data many times, captcha will appear
+* Captcha: if you enter incorrect data many times, captcha will appear

-##Users page
+## Users page:
-*Follow-unfollow option
+* Follow-unfollow option
-*User login and status
+* User login and status
-*Users pagination
+* Users pagination

-##Messages
+## Messages:
-*I made a dummy with local state, api does not have a message function  yet.
+* I made a dummy with local state, api does not have a message function  yet.

 ## Available Scripts